-It is the responsibility of all SFJ Awards staff, Centres, employers and training providers to be vigilant with regard to any events which may lead to malpractice or maladministration occurring, and that all those involved in qualifications or End-Point Assessments have arrangements in place to prevent and investigate instances of malpractice and maladministration.
+It is the responsibility of all SFJ Awards staff, Centres, employers and training providers to be vigilant regarding any events which may lead to malpractice or maladministration, and that all those involved in qualifications or End-Point Assessments have arrangements in place to prevent and investigate instances of malpractice and maladministration.

-2 Definitions
+2. Definitions